 Even while experiencing contact and extending beyond his frame, Wicks can effectively track and corral passes with his hands downfield.
 Moreover, he’s shown he can guide the ball in with his hands and cup passes in stride downfield.
 Wicks has the hand strength to maintain control amidst contact over the middle of the field.
 He’s also able to lock down the ball through the catch process by sealing it against his torso.

 Wicks has shown he can use proper execution as a route runner.
 But his route-running building blocks are what ultimately provide him with his high-level upside.
-Wicks has great natural hip sink, which he can use to compress and explode out of stems.
-He also brings excellent stopping ability.
+Wicks has decent hip sink, which he can use to compress and explode out of stems.
+He also brings solid stopping ability.

 The Virginia WR can suddenly chop his feet and halt momentum to break back on stems.
 Furthermore, he showcases excellent throttle freedom and recovery athleticism when testing DBs on the boundary.
-He can throttle up and down suddenly on stop-and-go’s.
+He can also throttle up and down fairly well on stop-and-go’s.

 Also appealing is Wicks’ ability to splice physicality into his game.
 He’s able to use calculated arm swipes at the catch point to displace defenders, and he can compound separation by using his length to establish a lever in tight coverage.
 Going further, Wicks can use his length to pry past jams while churning his feet upfield.
 At times, he seems to emulate pass rushers with his work against press.
 He can swipe and swim over jams to get displacement, using his lateral athleticism in tandem with his hands.